Endgame: Possibilities, etc.

 We would learn more of Snape’s history through the lens of a number of 3rd-parties’ current biases — now that they believed him to be a traitor, and a murderer, and Lord Voldemort’s second in command — and the surface reading of this information would not show in Snape’s favor.

 We would almost certainly get some sort of equivalent to the Three Broomsticks eavesdropping scene with information that will sound very bad indeed, but like the discussion in the Three Broomsticks, will ultimately prove nothing but that people are determined to interpret what they see according to their biases.
-(ETA: the overheard fishing trip conversation of Ted Tonks and his companions.
+(ETA: Yup.
+The overheard fishing trip conversation of Ted Tonks and his companions.
 It was a far less convincing piece of work than eavesdropping on Fudge and the teachers in the Three Broomsticks had been.)
 I suspected that whatever interaction Snape might have had with Lily Evans (if any) could finally surface during this sequence.
 It would not do Snape any credit.

-But, just to make a tentative prediction: I thought that despite Voldemort (who I suspect may be flitting in and out of sight as much as the Grim did in PoA — with entirely different motivations) and the hunt for the Horcruxes, and the probability that the story was going to be wall-to-wall with Dementors, I was pretty much convinced that Snape’s role as a fugitive in Book 7 was going to take a central position.
+But, just to make a tentative prediction: I thought that despite Voldemort (who I suspect may be flitting in and out of sight as much as the Grim did in PoA — with entirely different motivations) and the hunt for the Horcruxes, and the probability that the story was going to be wall-to-wall with Dementors, I was also pretty much convinced that Snape’s role as a fugitive in Book 7 was going to take a central position.
 Book 7 was going to be as much about Severus Snape as PoA was about Sirius Black

 And just what did we finally learn in the Shrieking Shack the first time?